Swiffers/TmsSupervisionBundle/Resources/doc/commands.md

 | 2      | check:doctrine:mongodb-connection  | Check the connection of MongoDB  |
 | 3      | check:memcache-connection | Check the connection of memcache          |
 | 4      | check:rabbitmq-connection | Check the default connection of rabbitmq  |

+Every command can be used independently, if the returned value is true, it means check process is passed.
+You can simply add your own command to this bundle by inherit the class ``AbstractCheckCommand``.

 Database
 --------